crashoverride777/swifty-music/README.md

 Music.sharedInstance
 ```

 - To play music call 1 of the userMethods.
-This will automatically pause (not stop and reset) any previously playing music if playing
+This will automatically pause (not stop and reset) any previously playing music
 ```swift
 Music.sharedInstance.playMenu()
 Music.sharedInstance.playGame()